surevelox/OrchardCore.Modules/docs/src/guide/getting-started.md

 ### Using Feature Management UI

-To enable the features, login as administrator.
-In Admin dashboard, from left navigation menu, select `Configuration > Features` and navigate to feature management UI.
-Search for the feature by name( e.g. Device Preview ) you want to enable and click Enable button.
+To enable the features, login to OrchardCore site as administrator.
+In Admin dashboard, from navigation menu, select `Configuration > Features`.
+Now, search for the feature you want to enable by name (e.g. Device Preview.).
+Next to the desired feature, click on Enable button to enable the feature.

 ### Using Recipe Step

-Add `feature` recipe step with features you want to enable, e.g. to enable `DevicePreview` feature in recipe use following.
+Add `feature` recipe step with features you want to enable.
+For example, to enable `DevicePreview` feature in recipe use following.

 ```json
 {